Want to share this page? Use our short URL ecdpm.org/finance.

 Development challenges require substantial amounts of finance that scarce public resources alone will not be able to provide.
 In line with the 2030 Agenda and its Sustainable Development Goals (SDGs), both governments and multilateral institutions are looking increasingly at opportunities to use aid and public finance in a ‘smarter way’.
 To do so, they strategically use development banks and finance institutions to leverage private investments by mitigating risk and providing appropriate incentives towards potential investors.

 By blending public and private resources, the overall available amount of funding can be significantly increased to have greater development impact, while potentially allowing to take more risk and promoting investments in countries and regions, where private investors and companies alone would not go.
 In this regard the role of development banks, as well as development and international finance institutions (DFIs and IFIs), is crucial.
 They can not only improve the amount and quality of projects and the capacity of local partners but also build a pipeline of projects (e.g. in agriculture or energy).
 This, in turn, can help attracting investments by philanthropic, institutional and other private investors.
+Go through this Finance Blog for more details.

 Using technical assistance and policy dialogue in combination with a variety of financial instruments further helps to shift from pure grant funding towards blended finance, to promote sustainable investments that are both financially viable and have a high development impact: